An overview of rezonateR for Rezonator users

 print(head(myRez$chunkDF$refexpr) %>% select(id, word))

-inherits from the Tidyverse ‘tibble’ structure,
+rezrDF inherits from the Tidyverse ‘tibble’ structure,

 so all tibble-related functions can be used with them.
 However, using

-classic Tidyverse functions on rezrDF
+classic Tidyverse functions on rezrDFs is often dangerous,

-s have additional functionality that go beyond
+as rezrDFs have additional functionality that go beyond

-classic rezrDF
+classic rezrDFs.

 There are three main differences that make rezrDF